kkosiba/blog-django/README.md

 1. User authorisation and registration; custom profiles.
 2. Basic user permissions: admin, editor, normal.

-	- Normal users can view posts and comment (after logging in).
+	[//]: # "- Normal users can view posts and comment (after logging in)."
-	- Editors have Normal users permissions but also can add posts, update/delete the existing ones for which they have suitable permissions.
+	- Editors can add posts, update/delete the existing ones for which they have suitable permissions/ownership.
 	- admin is superuser as usual.
 3. Facebook comments
 4. Tags